 Factories around the world shut down as manufacturing demand fell and workers stayed home due to COVID-19 restrictions.
-Now, new indices measuring manufacturing output are showing signs that the recovery may be rebounding for some of the top industrial countries in the world.
+Now, indices measuring manufacturing output are showing signs of a continued recovery and rebound for some of the top industrial countries in the world.

-Japan, on the other hand, continues to sink into a deeper recession, and manufacturing is continuing to take a negative downturn.
+Japan, on the other hand, continues to show signs of a longterm recession, with manufacturing continuing fall within contraction territory.
 In June, the Jibun Bank PMI reached 37.8 index points - an 11-year low.
-July numbers, however, show signs of a recovery.
+October numbers, while much better, are still below 50.

 The U.S. was also coming off an 11-year low in factory activity in April, and while the uptick in manufacturing points to a possible recovery, many economists expect a long road ahead before the damage from COVID-19 lockdowns is reversed.
-June numbers point to a continued recovery, however ongoing protests over racial discrimination and police brutality along with rising COVID-19 cases may further set back economic recoveries as businesses refuse to open.
+While October numbers show an optimistic trend for the future, astronomical cases of COVID-19 in the country could prove to eradicate manufacturing jobs again as temperatures fall and the virus spreads faster.